• Skip to primary navigation

 Serve with:

-• 4 tablespoon Evaporated milk or sub with coconut milk for a vegan version
+• 4 tablespoon Evaporated milk or coconut milk for a dairy-free version

 Instructions

 • To the gelatin mixture, add white sugar, coconut milk, and puréed mango.
-Whisk until smooth and well combined.
+Give it a stir until smooth and well combined.

 • Transfer mango mixture to a small pot.
-On medium-low heat, whisk until gelatin has melted and fully dissolved, about 4-5 minutes and warm.
+On medium-low heat, whisk until gelatin has melted and fully dissolved, about 3-4 minutes.
 The mixture should be completely smooth with a creamy texture.
-Do not bring mango pudding mixture to a simmer/boil.
-We only want to melt the bloomed gelatin.
+Do not bring pudding mixture to a simmer/boil or have it bubbling!

-• Once the mixture is smooth, pour into four individual serving bowls or a greased silicone mold.
-If needed, poke out any air bubbles seen on the surface and smooth out the top with a spatula.
+• Pour mixture into four greased serving bowls or silicone molds.
+If needed, poke out any air bubbles on the surface and smooth out the top with a spatula.
 Optional: cover with plastic wrap.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!